 HBX will have a carrier's rate and form filings as filed with DISB.
-Carriers are required to respond to requests for additional information from consulting actuaries for HBX.
+Carriers are required to respond to requests for additional information from consulting actuaries for HBX within the timeframe specified in the request.
 Consulting actuarial review of the primary assumptions in carrier rate filings and any actuarial reports will be published on an HBX webpage.
 Published reports will not contain confidential information provided by carriers.